 The option to make voluntary insurance payments (a) depends on the social security agreement between Germany and your home country.

-a) You are entitled to or are already receiving a German pension.
+a) You are eligible for pension benefits or are already receiving a retirement pension from Germany.

 b) You can make statutory pension contributions or are covered by compulsory insurance in Germany.

-c) You have the option of making voluntary contributions to the German pension scheme (voluntary insurance).
+c) You have the opportunity to make voluntary contributions to the German pension scheme (freiwillige Versicherung).

 Intergovernmental Social Security Agreements

-Furthermore, if you have already made contributions for at least 60 months, you are allowed to continue contributing to the German pension system from anywhere in the world.
+In addition, if you have already paid contributions for at least 60 months, you can continue to pay into the German pension system from anywhere in the world.

 This means if you live in the EU/UK or have contributed to the German pension system for a minimum of 60 months, you do not qualify for a Pension reimbursement.
 This is because you are eligible for a German pension, and the agreement enables you to make voluntary contributions, even if you do not directly benefit from them.